C-peptide

 The connecting peptide, or C-peptide, is a short 31-amino-acid polypeptide that connects insulin's A-chain to its B-chain in the proinsulin molecule.
 In the context of diabetes or hypoglycemia, a measurement of C-peptide blood serum levels can be used to distinguish between different conditions with similar clinical features.

 In the insulin synthesis pathway, first preproinsulin is translocated into the endoplasmic reticulum of beta cells of the pancreas with an A-chain, a C-peptide, a B-chain, and a signal sequence.
 The signal sequence is cleaved from the N-terminus of the peptide by a signal peptidase, leaving proinsulin.
 After proinsulin is packaged into vesicles in the Golgi apparatus (beta-granules), the C-peptide is removed, leaving the A-chain and B-chain bound together by disulfide bonds, that constitute the insulin molecule.

+C-peptide has virtually no affinity for the insulin receptor, however, it is known to promote the activity of at least two enzymes - the sodium–potassium pump and nitric oxide synthase - downstream of binding to a membrane structure (presumably a G protein-coupled receptor).
+Nevertheless, the physiological significance of these effects of C-peptide is unresolved.

 History

 Proinsulin C-peptide was first described in 1967 in connection with the discovery of the insulin biosynthesis pathway.
 Isolation of bovin C-peptide, determination of sequence, preparation of human C-peptide were done in 1971.
 C-peptide serves as a linker between the A- and the B- chains of insulin and facilitates the efficient assembly, folding, and processing of insulin in the endoplasmic reticulum.
 Equimolar amounts of C-peptide and insulin are then stored in secretory granules of the pancreatic beta cells and both are eventually released to the portal circulation.
 Initially, the sole interest in C-peptide was as a marker of insulin secretion and has, as such, been of great value in furthering the understanding of the pathophysiology of type 1 and type 2 diabetes.
 The first documented use of the C-peptide test was in 1972.
-During the past decade, however, C-peptide has been found to be a bioactive peptide in its own right, with effects on microvascular blood flow and tissue health.
+In the first decade of 21st century, C-peptide has been found to be a bioactive peptide in its own right, with effects on microvascular blood flow and tissue health.